-Participants learn interactive teaching strategies that incorporate the actual circumstances of historical periods of study.
-With EFIAH lesson plans, teachers can help their students engage with subject matter by taking a detailed look at the economic considerations of the historical record – in essence, allowing students to ‘re-live’ history by taking an active role in the choices that individuals had to make during key events – rather than just reading or hearing about it.
+Teachers will learn interactive teaching strategies that incorporate the actual circumstances of historical periods of study.
+With EFIAH lesson plans, teachers can engage their classes with the subject matter by taking a detailed look at the economic considerations of the historical record – in essence, allowing students to ‘re-live’ history by taking an active role in the choices that individuals had to make during key events – rather than just reading or hearing about it.
 Economic Forces in American History is a “must-take” course for any teacher of American history, social studies, government, civics, and economics.

 - $150 registration fee